rives-io/riv/docs/developing-cartridges.md

 ## Benchmarking cartridges

-It's a good practice to measure the performance of your cartridge, before distributing it, for two reasons.
+It's a good practice to measure the performance of your cartridge before distributing it, for two reasons.
 One because you have a quota limit on how much computation a cartridge tape can process, and also because you want your cartridges execution to be lightweight enough to run with acceptable performance on different systems the emulator is running on.

-RIVEMU has the command `-bench` to help benchmarking your cartridge, it is recommended to benchmark only your final cartridge `.sqfs` file, lets benchmark `hello-optimized.sqfs`:
+RIVEMU has the command `-bench` to help benchmarking your cartridge, it's recommended to benchmark only your final cartridge `.sqfs` file, lets benchmark `hello-optimized.sqfs`:

 ```sh